bmn/livesplit_asl_mgs2/README.md

 ![Screenshot](Images/README.png)

+# Versions
+* **MetalGearSolid2Substance.asl** is the main splitter.
+It has all of the features mentioned on this page, but can be complicated to configure.
+* **MetalGearSolid2Substance-Lite.asl** is a lightweight splitter.
+It can only split at major points in the game, but is very easy to set up and may run better on your system.
+* The two versions use different methods to determine when to split, and so will split at different times.

 # Notes
 * The LSS files included here will work with the default split location settings.
 See the mouseover tooltips on each split-related setting in Advanced Options for advice on what to add or remove from your splits.
   * If you use a "Major Splits" split file, enable the autosplitter setting "Major Splits Only", and ensure the instant boss split setting (see below) is also enabled.